ComputationalGenomics/SimRA/binary/README.md

 #SimRA Executable
-SimRa is provided as a Java executable via command line.
+SimRa is also provided as a Java executable via command line.

 #How to run?